 Administration charges vary depending on the fund supermarket or broker.
-For example, some platforms levy an annual percentage charge based on the value of your investments, while others carry a fixed fee.
+For example, some platforms levy an annual percentage charge based on the value of your investments, while others, Interactive Investor* is a good example, carry a fixed fee.
 The headline platform charge typically ranges from 0.15% to 0.45%.
 Meanwhile, underlying dealing charges for different types of investments vary from platform to platform.

 The collective impact of charges on returns can be profound.
 For example, the European regulator, the European Securities and Markets Authority (ESMA), found that ongoing fees, one-off charges and inflation reduced fund returns by 29% on average between 2013 and 2015.

-Setting up a stocks and shares ISA is a completely different kettle of fish to picking a cash ISA.
+Setting up a stocks and shares ISA is very different to picking a cash ISA.
 The interest rate and flexibility on offer will determine which cash ISA you choose.
 However, the performance of a stocks and shares ISA is unpredictable and will depend on the investments that are selected.

-There are thousands of funds available to buy, so it can feel overwhelming when it comes to making a decision about what will make it into the portfolio.
+There are thousands of funds available to buy, so it can feel overwhelming when it comes to deciding what will make it into the portfolio.
 On the positive side, there are plenty of tools and research available online to help investors to make investment decisions.

 Money to the Masses’ 80-20 Investor Service is a prime example.
 It uses a unique algorithm and research to identify the best funds to invest in.
 We analyse thousands of unit trusts, investment trusts and ETFs to produce a shortlist of funds that should be available to buy on your chosen platform.

 Since launch, the portfolio has performed better than the market, passive investment strategies and 90% of professional fund managers.
-You can start a free trial or find out more here.
+You can start a free trial or find out more about 80-20 here.

 Morningstar also offers a range of tools and research to help investors to screen funds.
-Meanwhile, most platforms produce research on their ‘best buy’ fund lists, such as Hargreaves Lansdown's Wealth 50’ and Fidelity’s ‘Select 50’.
+Meanwhile, most platforms produce research on their ‘best buy’ fund lists, such as Interactive Investor's* ii Super 60, Hargreaves Lansdown's* Wealth shortlist’ and Fidelity’s* ‘Select 50’.
 This research can be used as a starting point to inform your thinking and provide some insight into a fund’s investment process and track record.

-Alternatively, read the article ‘The best performing funds to invest in right now’
+Alternatively, read our article ‘The best performing funds to invest in right now’